Also, why the need for a transparent, decentralized AI network.

 Last but not least, the protocol of ScyNet is designed in a way, that it encourages nodes to provide data and computing nodes run AutoML to train agents.
 It incorporates a utility token that is used for all internal network transactions — whether that is a miner paying to a data provider for a training set, or a client paying to a miner for an AI agent.

 Because the ScyNet code is open, any developer could build up on the platform and submit his AutoML metaheuristics.
-The ScyNet core team believes that research and development of a technology as powerful as AI should be public and transparent.
+The ScyNet core team believes that research and development of technology as powerful as AI should be public and transparent.

 A possible Go-To-Market